Vita1iyPak/test-draguiem/README.md

 - **Application URL (mobile web):** `https://[APP_URL]` — same value as Application URL.
 This field controls game availability in the mobile version of draugiem.lv.

-> ℹ️ Чекбокс "Works on mobile devices" (Aplikācija darbojas mobilajās iekārtās) отсутствует на frype.com — мобильная поддержка управляется через поле "Application URL (mobile web)" выше.
+> ℹ️ The "Works on mobile devices" checkbox (Aplikācija darbojas mobilajās iekārtās) is absent on frype.com — mobile support is controlled via the "Application URL (mobile web)" field above.

 4.3 Check the boxes: